-Present law requires all fluid milk, cream, buttermilk, and milk beverages sold, offered for sale, or delivered for the purpose of human consumption to be Grade A according to specifications in the rules and regulations promulgated by the state Dept. of Health and Hospitals (DHH).
-Allows the sale of properly labeled milk of less than Grade A quality for a 30-day period under permit from DHH, if the milk is labeled as to grade.
+Present law requires all fluid milk, cream, buttermilk, and milk beverages sold, offered for sale, or delivered for the purpose of human consumption to be Grade A according to specifications in the rules and regulations promulgated by the La.
+Dept. of Health.
+Allows the sale of properly labeled milk of less than Grade A quality for a 30-day period under permit from the La.
+Dept. of Health, if the milk is labeled as to grade.